CSA Investor Alert : Unregistered binary option platforms target Canadians

 Certain online binary options trading platforms have refused to credit customer accounts or reimburse funds after accepting users' money.
 Would-be customers who have deposited money into a binary options trading account are later encouraged by the platform's "brokers" to add additional funds.
 When these customers later attempt to withdraw their original deposit or the return that they have been promised, the "brokers" may cancel the withdrawal requests, refuse to credit the account, or ignore customers' phone calls and emails.

 Many binary trading platforms are based overseas, despite listing a Canadian phone number or address.
-This means that investing with these platforms will move an investor’s money out of Canada and make it nearly impossible to recover if something goes wrong.
-The companies operating these platforms may not be registered to conduct business in Canada, and all investors are encouraged to check the registration of a broker or firm before investing by visiting aretheyregistered.ca.
+This means that investing with these platforms will move an investor's money out of Canada and make it nearly impossible to recover if something goes wrong.
+The companies operating these platforms may not be registered to conduct business in Canada, and all investors are encouraged to check the registration of a broker or firm before investing by visiting aretheyregistered.ca This link will open in a new window.